Everything you should know about ranking in Position Zero.

 Another advantage of being featured in a snippet is the potential for a higher click-through rate (CTR).
 Users are more likely to click on a snippet that provides a direct answer to their query, as it saves them time and effort.
 This increased CTR can lead to higher website traffic and improved engagement metrics.

-To increase the chances of being featured in a Google snippet, websites should focus on creating high-quality and informative content that directly addresses frequently asked questions and common user queries.
-By structuring content in a concise and easily scannable format, websites can optimize their chances of being selected for a featured snippet.
+To increase the chances of how to appear in Google's featured snippets, websites should focus on creating high-quality and informative content that directly addresses frequently asked questions and common user queries.
+By structuring content in a concise and easily scannable format, websites can optimise their chances of being selected for a featured snippet.

-Here are some types of featured snippets you may come across:
+Here are the most common types of featured snippets in SEO you’ll come across:

 These snippets are the most common type of featured snippet and provide a brief, direct answer to a user's query.
 They usually consist of a few sentences or a short paragraph that addresses the specific search intent.
 Paragraph snippets are commonly used for general knowledge questions or inquiries that require a straightforward answer.
 How to…, why…, who…, where…, are the types of questions that usually will result in a paragraph snippet.